eunicehassan3/eunicehassan3.github.io/about-my-project.md

   - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)
   - Map output from physiological sensors to a physical robot.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.
+Expected Outcome: The project is expected to result in a fully developed game that can be controlled or heavily influenced by brain wave controls.